deephaven/barrage/docs/wire-guide.md

   limitations under the License.
 -->

-Inside of a BarrageRecordBatch there are three different wire types that you will need to become familiar with.
-Additionally, setting a viewport requires that you communicate which position-space you want to receive updates to.
+There are three different wire types that you will need to become familiar with to parse and process a `BarrageUpdateMetadata`.
+You will also need to know how to write your own  Row Set / Index to set a viewport.

-## Index Wire Format
+## Row Set / Index Wire Format

 An Index is serialized as a series of commands.
 Each command is one-byte split into a 5-bit (high) value and a 3-bit (low) value.